 While there are 2 phases in retirement planning: the accumulation phase and withdrawal phase, in the course of our work, we observed that a lot more emphasis has been placed on the former although it is the latter that is more complex and requires more attention.

-Retirement planning during withdrawal phase is more complex because retirees face the following risks in retirement:
+Retirement planning during the withdrawal phase is more complex because retirees face the following risks in retirement:

 - Longevity risk – the risk of money running out before you do

 - Inflation risk – the risk of decreasing purchasing power

 - Market risk – the risk of not having your money when you need it due to market volatility

 - Withdrawal risk – the risk of overspending in your retirement years